 We expect that cash generated from operating activities will provide the necessary funds to pay our operating expenses, interest expense, scheduled principal payments on outstanding debt, and capital expenditures necessary to maintain our shopping centers.
-During the three months ended March 31, 2009 and 2008, we incurred capital expenditures to maintain our shopping centers of \$1.9 million and \$2.6 million; we paid scheduled principal payments of \$1.3 million and \$1.1 million to our lenders on mortgage loans; and we paid dividends to our stockholders and unit holders of \$55.8 million and \$55.6 million, respectively.
+During the six months ended June 30, 2009 and 2008, we incurred capital expenditures to maintain our shopping centers of \$4.9 million and \$6.1 million; we paid scheduled principal payments of \$2.6 million and \$2.3 million to our lenders on mortgage loans; and we paid dividends to our stockholders and unit holders of \$98.2 million and \$111.4 million, respectively.
 The Board of Directors continuously reviews the Company's operations and will make decisions about future dividend payments on a quarterly basis.
-As part of our plan to source the necessary funds to meet the Future Capital Needs described above, the Board of Directors declared a reduced quarterly dividend of \$0.4625 per share to be paid in cash to shareholders of record on May 20, 2009 as compared to the dividend paid in the previous quarter of \$0.725 per share.
-The estimated aggregate funds that the Company will retain from the reduced dividend will approximate \$55.4 million annually and will be applied towards our Future Capital Needs.
+In May, 2009, as part of our plan to source the necessary funds to meet our Future Capital Needs, the Board of Directors reduced our quarterly dividend to \$0.4625 per share as compared to quarterly dividends paid during 2008 of \$0.725 per share.
+The estimated aggregate funds that the Company will retain from the reduced dividend will approximate \$55.4 million annually.
 Although our dividend amount has been reduced, our dividend policy remains unchanged in that we expect to continue paying an aggregate amount of dividends to our shareholders that approximates our REIT taxable income.

-At March 31, 2009 we had 45 properties under construction or undergoing major renovations on a Combined Basis, which when completed, will represent a net investment of \$974.5 million after projected sales of adjacent land and out-parcels.
+At June 30, 2009 we had 41 properties under construction or undergoing major renovations on a Combined Basis, which when completed, will represent a net investment of \$868.0 million after projected sales of adjacent land and out-parcels.
 This compares to 45 properties that were under construction at December 31, 2008 representing an investment of \$993.2 million upon completion.
-We estimate that we will earn an average return on investment from our current development projects of 7.5%.
-Average returns have declined over previous years primarily as a result of higher costs associated with the acquisition of land and construction.
-Returns are also being pressured by reduced competition among retailers resulting in declining rental rates.
-Costs necessary to complete the current development projects, net of reimbursements and projected land sales, are estimated to be approximately \$150.2 million and will likely be expended through 2011.
+We estimate that we will earn an average return on investment from our current development projects of 7.3% when completed and fully leased.
+Average returns have declined over previous years primarily as a result of higher costs associated with the acquisition of land and construction, longer lease up periods, and reduced market rental rates.
+Costs necessary to complete the current development projects, net of reimbursements and projected land sales, are estimated to be approximately \$97.9 million and will likely be expended through 2012.

 We expect to repay maturing secured mortgage loans and credit lines primarily from similar new issues.
-We have \$28.3 million of secured mortgage loans maturing through 2011.
-Our joint ventures have \$1.3 billion of secured mortgage loans and credit lines maturing through 2011, and our pro-rata share is \$314.2 million.
-We believe that in order to refinance the maturing joint venture loans, we, along with our partners, will likely be required to contribute our pro-rata share based on our respective ownership interest percentage of the capital necessary to reduce the refinancing amounts to acceptable loan to value levels required for this type of financing in the current capital markets environment.
-Currently, the expected partner capital requirements for maturing however, in certain cases, we may not be able to refinance properties that lack anchor tenants, are anchored by under-performing stores, or are operating in weak markets, which would require full loan repayment at maturity.
-We intend to fund our pro-rata share of a capital call from our Unsecured credit facilities.
+We have \$33.4 million of secured mortgage loans maturing through 2011.
+Our joint ventures have \$1.2 billion of secured mortgage loans and credit lines maturing through 2011, and our pro-rata share is \$292.0 million.
+We believe that in order to refinance the maturing joint venture loans, we, along with our partners, will be required to contribute our pro-rata share based on our respective ownership interest percentage of the capital necessary to reduce the refinancing amounts to acceptable loan to value levels required for this type of financing in the current commercial mortgage markets.
+Currently, the estimated total capital contributions to our joint ventures from all partners for the repayment of maturing debt, net of the proceeds from new debt issues, is estimated to be in a range of 40% - 45% of the maturing loan balances.
+However, in certain cases, we may not be able to refinance properties that lack anchor tenants, are anchored by under-performing stores, or are operating in weak markets, which would require full loan repayment at maturity.
+We intend to fund our pro-rata share of any capital calls from our Line, revolving credit facility or available cash balances.
 A more detailed loan maturity schedule is included below under Notes Payable.